 Employer paid gratuities paid due to the retrenchment, retirement or death of an employee is taxed according to the same rules as retirement fund lump sums from March 2011.
-Retirement fund lump sum benefits and severance benefits are subject to a cumulative exemption of R315 000.
+Retirement fund lump sum benefits and severance benefits are subject to a cumulative exemption of R500 000.
 The employer is required to apply for a directive in order to establish the exempt amount.
-The gratuity must be paid out against IRP5 code 3901, and the tax according to the directive against IRP5.
+The gratuity must be paid out against IRP5 code 3901, and the tax according to the directive against IRP5 code 4115.

-Note that notice pay which the employee is entitled to may not form part of the amount declared on the tax directive application.
+Note that notice pay and leave payments that the employee is entitled to may not form part of the amount declared on the tax directive application.